 Pettman argues that in the age of digital sound, ‘the subject is increasingly vulnerable to being lost in an aural version of Fredric Jameson’s Bonaventure Hotel.
 The cues for recognizing individuality via the ear become something other than the timbre of the voice: the melody, the beat, or a catch phrase, for instance’.
 Liss’ voice certainly contains some of these qualities.
 Contrary to the visuality of his videos (‘images are out there, on the screen, and framed by it’, the sonic - and particularly his voice – ‘does not appear to stand before us but rather to come to us or at us’.
 His narration is melodic and rhythmic, clearly scripted, and yet, because it is repeated over the narrative arc of his entire body of work, becomes synonymous with the videoblog itself.
 I would probably not recognise Liss if I walked past him on the street, but I would have no trouble picking his voice out.
 His voice is part of what makes his videoblogs unique, which emphasises that videoblogs are not just visual objects, but aural too in a very important aspect.

 Newman argues that videoblogging ‘might usefully be considered as self-taught art, a term art historians use to refer to artworks by individuals “who have no academic artistic training and little connection to the mainstream traditions of Western art history.”’
-The self-taught artist is someone who lack the skills considered the standard within a particular art world and ‘connotes an absence of rules for the artist to follow, a lack of familiarity with ‘proper’ ways of solving certain aesthetic problems.
+The self-taught artist is someone who lacks the skills considered the standard within a particular art world and ‘connotes an absence of rules for the artist to follow, a lack of familiarity with ‘proper’ ways of solving certain aesthetic problems.’
 So although he had no formal training, Liss was clearly familiar with both cinematic rules and how to apply them to develop his work and increase viewership.
 For example, at the end of Theory: Practice, Liss uses denouement to conclude his polemical defence of his right to videoblog expression.
 A denouement is defined as either the final scenes after the dramatic climax of a story, where the author/film maker ties up all the lose ends or the brief period of calm at the end of a film where a state of equilibrium returns.
 As the music gets louder, the video cuts back to the park scene, and zooms in on the piece of cardboard, now shown to be filled with tiny scribbles.
 ‘While the baby was out,’ he narrates, as if to summarize, ‘I filled first the cardboard and now this wrapper with these scribbles, it’s all in here.’
 Then,

 [Cut to park bench, with (white) wrapper and cardboard, both filled with writing] Voice-over: But let me show you one last thing, and I feel a lot better already doing this.
 [Camera pans to baby, who is smiling, Cut to image of spring flowers peeking up through the grass] Voice-over: Here in the garden, there’s the first sign of the spring thaw.
 [Cut to black screen].